fbpx

 Exercise Your Rights: Victims of Credit Card Fraud Need to Know That the Truth in Lending Act Has Your Back.

-Always double-check all charges and vendors that are charging your cards.
+Fraudulent charges on debit or ATM cards differ from credit card fraud.
+Regarding unauthorized charges, debit or ATM cards are not as simple as credit cards.
+The amount you are liable for depends on how quickly you report the loss.
+Always double-check all charges and vendors that charge your cards.
 Act quickly.
-If you notice any suspicious activity in any of your bank account or credit card statements, report it as soon as possible and be aware of any requests for personal information.
-Under the Federal Privacy Act of 1974, furnishing your social security number is voluntary; so don’t be bullied by aggressive sales tactics.
+If you notice any suspicious activity in your bank account or credit card statements, report it immediately.
+Under the Federal Privacy Act of 1974, furnishing your social security number is voluntary, so don’t be bullied by aggressive sales tactics.

 Call Now